10 Reasons Why the Bose A20 Aviation Headset is Perfect for Every Pilot in 2022

 Bose is known for its superior sound quality and comfort.
 With the A20 model, the company has brought this quality to aviation, appreciated by many pilots around the world.
 If you’re still not entirely convinced about spending a fair amount on this headset, we have summed up 10 reasons why purchasing the Bose A20 Aviation Headset actually becomes an investment in your comfort, health and safety.

-10 Reason Why You Should Buy the Bose A20 Aviation Headset
+10 Reasons Why You Should Buy the Bose A20 Aviation Headset in 2022

 One of the most important things you need as a pilot is a decent aviation headset.
-We have written an entire guide on how to pick the right aviation headset for you (which has been viewed almost 50k times already), but we want to focus here on one particular model: the Bose A20.
+We have written an entire guide on how to pick the right aviation headset for you (which is the most viewed post on Hangar.Flights!), but we want to focus here on one particular model: the Bose A20.

 With a price tag of over $1000, the Bose A20 Aviation Headset certainly is on the higher end of the market.
 But again begs the question, do you really need it?
 Or is it just nice to have?